marineverse/marineverse.github.io/_posts/2018-09-20-best-vr-gadgets-to-buy-for-a-sailor-in-2018.markdown

 **Sailing apps to try:** [“Big Breezy Boat”](https://www.oculus.com/experiences/app/1581112278669461/) is a relaxing sailing experience for mobile VR.
 Immerse yourself in a vast open ocean on your own private yacht.

 ## Oculus Rift

+**2019 Update** *Oculus 'upgraded' their headset to Oculus S. Until further notice we recommend new sailors look into HTC Vive, as we are not sure if the new tracking system in Oculus S will be appropiate for optimal virtual reality sailing.*

 ![Oculus Rift](/assets/oculustouch.jpg)